kaikayy/Tomb-of-Anrufbeantworter/Session Notes/Session 80.md

 	- 14 to hit, miss
 	- a claw tries to attack [[Delwyn]] as a Ghoul jumps out of the garbage
 	- [[Fight_S80]]
+- Perception: 13
+	- looks down the [[Refuse Pit]] and can't make out how many or what creatures are dwelling down there
+	- sees a cave entrance at the other side of the Pit
+- [[Delwyn]] goes back towards [[Talsen]]'s Shack
+---